-Container Gardening…Even though we are busy moms, we still may need to know how to plant a garden.
-Container garden, potting soil and mulch make for a great garden and can be a fulfilling passion or a small hobby, if you have never had a garden.
+Container Gardening…Even though we are busy moms, we still may need to know how to garden.
+Container gardening pared with a little potting soil and mulch make for a great garden and can be a fulfilling passion or a small hobby, if you have never had a garden.
 However, you don’t need a large plot of land and soil that has been prepared with a rooter-tiller in order to get started in gardening.

 If you love watching things grow, then you will love container gardening!
 Planting a garden as a container garden just might be the way to go if you are just learning how to garden and you aren’t sure if you want a larger garden.

 If you want to do container gardening as a hobby, and you live in an area that will not have space for a large garden, container gardening is the way to go.
 The supplies for container gardening will consist of pots, potting soil, seeds and some plants if you choose to start off with plants that have been started by a nursery.

 Understanding Container Gardening

 When you use pots or garden boxes it is called container gardening, because you are not planting directly into the ground.
 There are many ways of using a container to garden.
 Have you ever been out on a drive or walk and noticed a yard with an old tire with plants or flowers growing from the center?
 That is a type of container gardening.
 Or maybe you have seen someone using a hanging planter to grow tomatoes, that again is container gardening.
 Anything that is grown in something other than the ground is container gardening.

 Of course, container gardening has come a long way over the years from plants in shoes and tires to fantastic gardens all using decorative pots, that could be as simple as one porcelain or terracotta pot on a front porch to a large garden that circles an entire property.
 The choice really is yours.

 Why do you want learn how to plant a garden?
 Why Container Gardening?

 - You are not limited to indoor gardening

 - Your plants can easily be moved from area to another without digging anything up.